Darko Brašanac: Osasuna

+Return to Leganés

+On 1 February 2024, Brašanac returned to Lega on a contract until the end of the season.

 International career

 Brašanac was a regular member of the Serbia national under-17 team.
 He also represented Serbia at the 2011 UEFA Under-19 Championship.
 They reached the semi-final of the tournament and were eliminated from the competition by the Czech Republic.
 In early 2013, Brašanac made his debut for the Serbia U21s and immediately became a regular member of the team.
 He scored his first goal for the under-21 side in a 3–0 away win over Belgium on 5 March 2014.
 Brašanac was also a member of the final squad at the 2015 UEFA Under-21 Championship.

 On 4 September 2015, Brašanac made his full international debut for Serbia, playing the full 90 minutes in a 2–0 UEFA Euro 2016 qualifier win over Armenia.
 He was also an unused substitute in the team's last two UEFA Euro 2016 qualifying games against Albania and Portugal in October 2015.
+His third and final international was a March 2016 friendly match away against Estonia.